Opioid Law Q & A

 18. I have a patient with Limb Girdle Muscular Dystrophy.
 He is wheelchair bound and has been on chronic pain meds for about 10 years that I have been caring for him.
 He is well above the 100 mg morphine equivalent.
 How to I find out more about an exception for him or will I be forced to wean him down which I will do if needed?
 I don’t think he is palliative at this stage but has significantly severe illness.
 If there isn’t a decision on patients like this yet when will they be made?
 How do I navigate this issue?

 Here are some thoughts on that issue.
-Until Jan 1, 2017, you can override the limits on the basis of medical necessity.
-Just write “medical necessity” on the script.
 Until July 1, 2017, you can prescribe up to 300 MME.
 After that time, the patient will need to fit into one of the new exemptions being developed by the state DHHS through rule-making.
-These new rules are supposed to be done by Jan.
-1, 2017.
-It is possible that Limb Girdle Muscular Dystrophy will be on the list of exceptions, like cancer.
-But we won’t know that for a few months.
+The rules are still going through the legislative approval process, and there are several bills pending in the 128th Legislature that deal with this issue.
 We know this is not easy for patients or physicians.

 19. If we have a hospice patient or cancer patient on opioids (thus there is an exclusion), are we supposed to simply write HOSPICE or CANCER on the actual prescription or how exactly do we get this exception?
 Is there a form?
 After we check the PMP on a particular patient, is there a record of that?
 How does the pharmacist who is dispensing the med know that we have checked the PMP?

 The pharmacists will not know whether you checked the PMP and they are not given enforcement authority under the statute.
 It is the responsibility of the prescriber, or his or her delegate to check it.
 If it is not done, the prescriber can be fined or referred to the applicable licensing board.
 You should print out a copy of the report and include it in the patient's record so that you have proof of the fact that you did check if you are challenged, but I would not imagine a pharmacy asking for it.
-The mandatory PMP check is not required until Jan.
-1, 2017, although you should be checking it now in applicable cases.
-Otherwise, how would you know the daily dosage the patient is receiving?
+The new rule lists eight exemption codes, one of which you should include on the prescription if an exemption is being claimed.

 20. I know that nursing home patients are officially excluded.
 However, my assisted living patients who lives in the same building (just on a different floor) may also be on opiates, however the RN administers their medications.
 Thus there is an exclusion for this.
 Again, how can these patients officially qualify for the exclusion?